Jerry Cantrell: Legacy

-Cantrell is widely considered to be one of the greatest rock guitarists of his generation.
+Cantrell is widely regarded as one of the greatest rock guitarists of his generation.
 Pantera and Damageplan guitarist Dimebag Darrell expressed his admiration for Cantrell's guitar work in an interview for Guitar International in 1995, saying that "the layering and the honest feel that Jerry Cantrell gets on [Alice in Chains' Dirt] record is worth a lot more than someone who plays five million notes".

 In July 2006, British hard rock/metal magazine Metal Hammer awarded Cantrell the title of "Riff Lord" at its annual Metal Hammer Golden Gods Awards show, held at the London Astoria.
 He was apparently thrilled at winning the title over several famous artists such as Slash, James Hetfield, and Jimmy Page.

 He was ranked 38th out of 100 Greatest Heavy Metal Guitarists of All Time by Guitar World in 2004, and ranked at No. 37 out of "100 Greatest Guitarists of All Time" also by Guitar World in 2012.